TrautsNottus/trautsnottus.github.io/_docs/accounts/privacy.md

 SIMS uses secure cookies to maintain certain, limited information.

-The information relates to session identification and authentication: i.e., is used to verify that you can access SIMS.
+The information relates to session identification and authentication: i.e., is used to verify that you have access SIMS.

 Our cookies don’t hold personally identifiable data, and we don't copy them to local machines or devices.